gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 As a contributor of this dashboard, I have

 - Added many feature, such as display of different services mentioned in previous paragraph
-- Added functional tests for new features,
+- Added functional tests for new features
-- Improved the development process by setting up docker on local system,
-- Added documentation for different development process to smoothen the onboarding of a new developer in the team,
+- Added documentation for different development process to smoothen the onboarding of a new developer in the team
 - Lead the development team to ensure timely development of the features and proper testing after deployment

 ### Voice Integration